nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 The DevTools team wants to remove <abbr title="Graphic Command Line Interface">GCLI</abbr>, which is not used widely and relies on old technologies that will be removed of Firefox in the future (<a href="https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XUL"><abbr title="XML User Interface Language">XUL</abbr></a>).
 The GCLI exposed commands that user could run.
 The most used one was the `screenshot` command, which let you grab a part or the full view of a website, and save it to an image file on your disk.
 As we did want to keep this feature for users who enjoyed it, we decided to migrate it in the console.
-Yulia Startsev did most of the work here to deliver a `:screenshot` command, which you can read about in [this nice article by Eric Meyer](https://meyerweb.com/eric/thoughts/2018/08/24/firefoxs-screenshot-command-2018/).
+[Yulia Startsev](https://twitter.com/ioctaptceb) did most of the work here to deliver a `:screenshot` command, which you can read about in [this nice article by Eric Meyer](https://meyerweb.com/eric/thoughts/2018/08/24/firefoxs-screenshot-command-2018/).

 This was a good opportunity to define what commands could look like in the WebConsole, and how to differentiate them from Javascript expression (hence the `:` at the beginning of those).
 We used it to create a second command, `:help` (previously existing as a JS `help()` function), that redirects the user to an MDN page listing all the existing helpers in the console.

 ---

-Brian Grinstead lands a patch to add syntax highlighting of the expression once the user evaluated them.
+As a follow-up of our syntax highlighting work, [Brian Grinstead](https://twitter.com/bgrins) lands a patch to add it to the expression, when it's displayed in the output.

 <figure>
   <img src="/images/posts_assets/2019-01-17/syntax_highlighting.png" alt="Syntax highlighting in console"/>